 Treatment Of Emeria tenella:If properly diagnosed, Emeria tenella infection treated successfully with single antibiotic.

-Since there are many anticoccidial drugs but they limitation great limitation of application in the field due to their mode of action.
+Since there are many anticoccidial drugs but they limitation a great limitation of application in the field due to their mode of action.
 Emeria tenella more exclusive coccidial infection in the field.